-Upon receiving a Juror Summons, please notify your employer as soon as possible that you’ve been summoned for jury service in our Court.
-If you are required to report for duty, you will be mailed a letter with your jury check that will show the date(s) you reported for jury duty.
-You may give this letter to your employer as proof of service.
+Upon receiving a juror summons, please tell your employer as soon as possible that you've been summoned for jury service in this court.
+If you are required to report for jury duty the court will provide you with a "Certificate of Attendance," reflecting the date(s) you reported for duty.
+You may also print a copy of this certificate online via eJuror.

 What if there is a severe weather threat on the day I am to report for jury service?

 Please call the automated jury line at 1-800-222-8715 to check your reporting instructions.
 If the Court delays or cancels reporting due to severe weather, your reporting instructions will be updated accordingly.